boltops-tools/terraspace-docs/_docs/install/gem/custom-version.md

     $ terraspace -v
     0.6.22.custom

-Or on any machine with a Ruby installed.
+Or on any machine with Ruby installed.
 You can copy it to the machine, ssh into it, and install the custom gem:

     $ scp pkg/terraspace-0.6.22.custom.gem user@server.com:
     $ ssh user@server.com